delaklo/js-tools-base/README.md

 A lightweight javascript tool library for various needs.

 ## Version 1.1.0
-There are only 8 js tools such as isObject, isDate, isEmptyOrOnlySpacesString, getTimeZone, doesObjectHaveEmptyProperties, isSorted, shuffleArray, generateRandomIntAr.
+There are only 8 js tools such as isObject, isEmptyOrOnlySpacesString, getTimeZone, doesObjectHaveEmptyProps, isSorted, shuffleArray, generateRandomIntList, randomInt.

 ## Installation
 ```sh